Joseph R. Knowland: Personal life

 Knowland met Elinor (Ellie) J. Fife (1873–1908) of Tacoma, Washington while they were students at University of the Pacific.
 Ellie was the daughter of Tacoma businessman W. H. Fife.
-Knowland and Ellie were married on April 2, 1894 in Tacoma.
+Knowland and Ellie were married on April 2, 1894, in Tacoma.
 Three children were born to this union: Elinor Knowland Lion (1895–1978); Joseph Russell "Russ" Knowland, Jr. (1901–1961); and US Senator William F. Knowland (1908–1974).
 Shortly after the birth of William F. Knowland, Ellie Knowland died.

 Knowland, a young widower with children, met Emelyn S. West (1884–1950) of West Lynne, Virginia.
-On September 28, 1909 they were wed in Chicago, Illinois.
+On September 28, 1909, they were wed in Chicago, Illinois.
 Emelyn Knowland was a loving stepmother and active in her husband's social and political life.
 Emelyn died July 14, 1950, during the California Centennial.
 Knowland's third wife, Clarice E. "Cookie" Cook (1902–1979), was an officer of the Native Daughters of the Golden West.
-Knowland and Cook were married on April 6, 1952 in Stockton, California.
+Knowland and Cook were married on April 6, 1952, in Stockton, California.
 A shared interest in California history made a happy marriage for Knowland's twilight years.
 Knowland remained active in his old age and came each day to the Tribune.

 Death

-On February 1, 1966, Joseph Russell Knowland died at 4:25 p.m. in his 25 Seaview Avenue residence in Piedmont.
-His wife Clarice with granddaughters, Emelyn K. Jewett and Josephine L. Church, were at his bedside.
+Joseph Russell Knowland died February 1, 1966, in his residence at 25 Seaview Avenue in Piedmont.
+His wife Clarice and granddaughters Emelyn K. Jewett and Josephine L. Church were at his bedside.